Tri-City Herald parent company files for bankruptcy, region’s daily continues as normal

 McClatchy bought the Tri-City daily in 1979.

-At one point, the payroll topped 200 people.
+At one point, the Tri-City Herald’s payroll topped 200 people.
 But steep declines in advertising and other revenue coupled with the company’s debt prompted stark cuts that trimmed the staff to fewer than 30 today.

-The paper long occupied offices and production facilities at the corner of West Canal Drive and North Cascade Street in downtown Kennewick.
+The paper has long occupied offices and production facilities at the corner of West Canal Drive and North Cascade Street in downtown Kennewick.

 Until last fall, it owned the complex from which it produced the region’s newspaper of record.

 As part of the deal, the newspaper agreed to lease a portion of the first floor for its roughly 25 employees for an additional 10 months.
 The buyer, D9 Construction Inc., plans to subdivide the 40,000-square-foot offices for lease to multiple tenants.
-It has not announced a tenant and the Herald has not announced where it will move when the lease is up.
+It has not announced a tenant, and the Herald has not announced where it will move when the lease is up.

 The Herald is a daily online newspaper but stopped printing a Saturday edition in November.
-An an electronic version is available online.
+An electronic version is available online.